primait/telepoison/README.md

 Telepoison can be configured through `config :telepoison`.
 The configurable options are:

-* What default Open Telemetry metadata attributes will be sent per request using the `:ot_attributes` option
+* `:ot_attributes`: what default Open Telemetry metadata attributes will be sent per request

   If no value is provided, then no default Open Telemetry metadata attributes will sent per request by default